arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 tags: ['rails', 'active record', 'metrics']
 ---

-At 99% you have to collect statistics of your app.
+If you're really serious about you application you have to collect and analyze its statistics.
 You can use Google Analytics or any other tool [to track visits and basic events](http://blog.arkency.com/2012/12/google-analytics-for-developers/), or you can send specific events on demand.
 There's also a way to automatically track ActiveRecord model creations and in this post I'll show you how easy it is.

 <!-- more -->